 Premiums may vary based on full-time or part-time status and on tobacco use.

 The enrollment system will assume that every enrolled member uses tobacco products.
 During enrollment you may change that status by affirming that each covered individual does not use tobacco products.

 If you are considering employment with Banner Health, information about benefit costs will be shared with your during the interview process.

 There are 26 bi-weekly pay periods at Banner Health each calendar year.
 Your 401(k), Flexible Spending Account and Health Savings Account contributions are deducted from each of the 26 pay periods.

 Most benefit deductions are taken on a pre-tax basis.
 This reduces your taxable income which lowers the amount of federal and state taxes withheld from each paycheck.
-Employee Life/AD&D over $50,000, spouse and dependent Life/AD&D and the Hyatt Legal plans are taken post-tax.
+Deductions for employee Life/AD&D insurance over $50,000, spouse and dependent Life/AD&D insurance and the legal plans are taken post-tax.

 Due to IRS regulations, we are required to process domestic partner’s premiums on a post-tax basis and imputed income will only be calculated on the portion of the premium related to the domestic partner.

 A U.S. Supreme Court decision in 2013 struck down a key portion of the federal Defense of Marriage Act (DOMA).
 The Internal Revenue Service (IRS) issued guidance that same-sex couples, legally married in jurisdictions recognizing same-sex marriages, will be treated as married for federal tax purposes.
 The ruling applies regardless of whether the same-sex couple lives in a jurisdiction that does not recognize same-sex marriage.